-With the introduction of the R-16 ballistic missile, the collective led by Michael Yangel based in Dnepropetrovsk ended the monopoly held by Sergei Korolev's design bureau as the only supplier of the intercontinental ballistic missiles for the Soviet Army.
-The R-16 offered significant advantages to the Soviet military in comparison to the R-7, the first and only ICBM in the armaments of the Soviet strategic missile forces at the time.
+With the introduction of the R-16 ballistic missile, the collective led by Michael Yangel based in Dnepropetrovsk ended the monopoly held by Sergei Korolev's design bureau as the only supplier of the intercontinental ballistic missiles for the Soviet military.
+The R-16 offered significant advantages to the strategic missile forces in comparison to the R-7, the first and only ICBM in the armaments at the time.

-Unlike the R-7, the R-16 would use storable propellants, which meant it could stay fueled for a long periods of time ready to fire.
-On top of that, the R-16 would be more compact than the overweight R-7, which would eventually allow deploying the new missile in underground silos.
-Finally, the R-16 would be equipped with autonomous flight control system, which would eliminate the need for a network of ground control stations used with R-7.
+Unlike the R-7, the R-16 used storable propellants, which meant it could stay fueled for long periods of time ready to fire.
+Additionally, the R-16 was more compact than the overweight R-7, allowing to deploy the new missile in underground silos.
+Finally, the R-16 was equipped with the autonomous flight control system, which eliminated the need for a network of ground control stations needed to support the R-7.

 Yet, the R-16 flight record was preceded with the worst disaster in the history of rocketry, which claimed at least 92 lives.